Chernobyl disaster: Reactor shutdown and power excursion

 Consequently, injecting a control rod downward into the reactor in a scram initially displaced neutron-absorbing water in the lower portion of the reactor with neutron-moderating graphite.
 Thus, an emergency scram could initially increase the reaction rate in the lower part of the core.
 This behaviour was discovered when the initial insertion of control rods in another RBMK reactor at Ignalina Nuclear Power Plant in 1983 induced a power spike.
 Procedural countermeasures were not implemented in response to Ignalina.
 The IAEA investigative report INSAG-7 later stated, "Apparently, there was a widespread view that the conditions under which the positive scram effect would be important would never occur.
 However, they did appear in almost every detail in the course of the actions leading to the Chernobyl accident."

-A few seconds into the scram, a power spike did occur, and the core overheated, causing some of the fuel rods to fracture.
+A few seconds into the scram, a power spike occurred, and the core overheated, causing some of the fuel rods to fracture.
 Some have speculated that this also blocked the control rod columns, jamming them at one-third insertion.
-Within three seconds the reactor output rose above 530 MW.
+Within three seconds the reactor's output rose above 530 MW.

 Instruments did not register the subsequent course of events; they were reconstructed through mathematical simulation.
-Per the simulation, the power spike would have caused an increase in fuel temperature and steam buildup, leading to a rapid increase in steam pressure.
+The power spike would have caused an increase in fuel temperature and steam buildup, leading to a rapid increase in steam pressure.
 This caused the fuel cladding to fail, releasing the fuel elements into the coolant and rupturing the channels in which these elements were located.